 How To Cope With Social Anxiety In College

-This article is part of a running series with Rowan University’s Wellness Center.
-This collaboration aims to educate students about personal well-being options.
+Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
-Socializing with others can come very easily to some people, while to others it is a lot more difficult when considering self-confidence, outgoingness, etc. When you add […]
+Written by Wellness Center intern Estrella Delgado, recent law & justice studies graduate Socializing with others can come very easily to some people, while to others it is a lot more difficult […]

 Stress In College Students: A How To Helpful Guide

-This article is part of a running series with Rowan University’s Wellness Center.
-This collaboration aims to educate students about personal well-being options.
+Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
-By: Estrella Delgado, Wellness Center intern and recent law & justice studies gradudate College can be a fun and adventurous experience, especially when first starting college.
-But […]
+By: Estrella Delgado, Wellness Center intern and recent law & justice studies graduate College can be a fun and adventurous experience, especially when first starting college.
+But it can also […]

 Physical Wellness Beyond the Gym: A Helpful Guide for College Students

-This article is part of a running series with Rowan University’s Wellness Center.
-This collaboration aims to educate students about personal well-being options.
+Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
-Being a full-time college student and navigating life on your own can make it challenging to balance academics, social commitments, and personal responsibilities.
-In the midst of […]
+Written by Kaitlyn Jennings, graduate student pursuing a master’s in higher education Being a full-time college student and navigating life on your own can make it challenging to balance academics, […]

 Living Well, Learning Better: How Residential Comfort Affects Academic Success

-This article is part of a running series with Rowan University’s Wellness Center.
-This collaboration aims to educate students about personal well-being options.
+Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
-Every year at the start of the academic year, various clubs and organizations at Rowan University host events and opportunities for students to ‘get involved’ and residents […]
+Written by Nardin Salib, Wellness Center intern and graduate student pursuing a master’s in higher education Every year at the start of the academic year, various clubs and organizations at […]

 Laughter is the Best Medicine: What College Students Need to Know

-Advice for College Students, From a Wellness Center Intern This article is part of a running series with Rowan University’s Wellness Center.
+Advice for College Students, From a Wellness Center Intern Written by Anmol Patel, molecular and cellular biology major This article is part of a running series with Rowan University’s Wellness Center.
 This collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
-People always say that laughter is the best medicine.
-Laughing might just seem like a simple response to […]
+People always say that laughter is the best medicine. […]

 Going Away to College Close To Home: Glassboro Resident on Living on Campus In Her Hometown